vale-dinap/compatibility-layers-uniswap-v2-core/README.md

 Contributions are welcome, especially if they help to further improve compatibility or testing capabilities.
 Please open an issue or a pull request if you encounter bugs, or if you have suggestions for improvements.

 ## License
 This project is licensed under the same terms as the original Uniswap V2 Core, which is available under the GPL-3.0 License.
+All rights to the original Uniswap V2 Core code remain with [Uniswap Labs](https://uniswap.org/).